Role Overload

 Role overload is when people have too many tasks or responsibilities to handle in the time or with the resources they have, closely related to the idea of role theory.
 This is not mere daily stress.
 Instead, role overload persistently engulfs them, rendering a sensation of continuous overwhelming.

-Originating from a medley of catalysts such as soaring job demands, work hours, unfounded expectations from management, or abrupt workplace metamorphoses, this relentless pressure takes a toll on both job performance and mental equilibrium, frequently edging individuals towards burnout's precipice.
+Originating from a medley of catalysts such as soaring job demands, work hours, unfounded expectations from management, or abrupt workplace metamorphoses, this relentless pressure takes a toll on both job performance and mental equilibrium, frequently edging individuals towards the precipice.

 What Characterizes Role Overload?